Terenceyuyue/mVEM/README.md

 # MATLAB Programming for Virtual Element Methods

-If you have any problems, please contact me via the email: terenceyuyue@sjtu.edu.cn
+If you have any problems (**I mean bugs you encountered**), please contact me via the email: terenceyuyue@sjtu.edu.cn

 mVEM is a MATLAB software package containing efficient and easy-following codes for various virtual element methods (VEMs) published in the literature.